 How to make a lemon blueberry smoothie:

 Make sure you have an entire fresh lemon on hand.
-If you’ve already zested your lemon to make lemon salmon pasta, you won’t have quite enough zest for this smoothie.
+If you’ve already zested your lemon to make lemon salmon pasta or lemon curd cake, you won’t have quite enough zest for this smoothie.

 And unlike the berries, you don’t want to use an old, soft lemon here (the zest won’t be as flavorful and may be bitter).